 Verdict: The Best Way to Handle Luggage in Hiroshima

 If you are planning a standard Hiroshima day trip, this approach gives you the most flexibility with the least stress.
-It works well for the Peace Memorial Park, Miyajimaguchi transfers, and same-day Shinkansen travel.
+It works well for Peace Memorial Park, Miyajimaguchi transfers, and same-day Shinkansen travel.

 FAQ: Hiroshima Luggage Storage Essentials

-Payment: Do Hiroshima Station Lockers Take Credit Cards?
+Do Hiroshima Station Lockers Take Credit Cards?

-Backup Plan: What If the Large Lockers Are Full?
+What If the Large Lockers Are Full?

-Miyajima Access: Can You Take a Suitcase to the Island?
+Can You Take a Suitcase to Miyajima?

 Yes, but most day-trippers will have a better experience leaving large luggage in Hiroshima.
 The train-and-ferry route is much easier with a backpack or small carry-on, and sightseeing on the island is more comfortable when you are not dragging a full-size suitcase around.

 This depends on the locker bank or storage service you use.
-Daily charges usually reset overnight, and staffed counters have their own rules and pickup deadlines.
+Daily charges may reset overnight, and staffed counters have their own rules and pickup deadlines.
 If you need storage beyond the same day, check the posted terms before leaving your bags.

 Hiroshima Station is better for most travelers.
 It gives you easier access to the city’s main sights and lets you travel to Miyajima without carrying a large suitcase on local trains and ferries.
 Miyajimaguchi storage is more useful as a niche backup or for some overnight stays on Miyajima.